-

 The cannabis industry in Thailand is regulated primarily by the Ministry of Public Health, specifically through the Department of Thai Traditional and Alternative Medicine (DTAM).
 DTAM oversees licensing, cultivation standards, medical cannabis prescriptions, and compliance enforcement under the Thai Traditional Medicine Act and the Ministerial Notification on Controlled Herbs (Cannabis), B.E.
 2568.

 Cannabis cannot be sold without a medical prescription in Thailand as of 2025.
-The new regulations require that all cannabis sales be conducted through licensed dispensaries strictly to patients who present valid medical prescriptions issued by certified doctors or licensed traditional medicine practitioners.
-Recreational sales are explicitly prohibited under this framework.
+The regulations require that all cannabis sales be conducted through licensed dispensaries strictly to patients who present valid medical prescriptions issued by certified doctors or licensed traditional medicine practitioners.
+Recreational sales are explicitly prohibited.

 The maximum supply of cannabis per prescription in Thailand is limited to a 30-day supply.
 The prescription must be issued using the standardized Phor Thor 33 (ภ.ท.
-33) form, which includes detailed information such as the patient’s details, intended medical purpose, daily dosage, total quantity prescribed, and the prescribing practitioner’s credentials.
-This form is valid for a maximum period of 30 days, after which a new prescription is required for further purchases.
+33) form, which includes the patient’s details, intended medical purpose, daily dosage, total quantity prescribed, and the prescribing practitioner’s credentials.